 Kristen Jacobsen Co-Director Open or Close

-Ms. Kristen Jacobsen, MS is a trained speech-language pathologist who is Co-Director at the Cognitive Connections Executive Function Practice.
-She provides training and coaching for teachers and professionals, parent consultations, as well as student coaching services.
-She has strong interests in cognition, language and mindfulness.
-Ms. Jacobsen works to research and develop new methods and programs that can maximize a student's ability to learn to their potential and increase self-esteem as they become more independent learners.
+Ms. Kristen Jacobsen, MS CCC-SLP is a trained speech-language pathologist who is Co-Director at the Cognitive Connections Executive Function Practice.
+She provides training and coaching for teachers and professionals nationally.
+She also provides parent consultations, as well as student training and coaching services.
+Ms. Jacobsen works to research, develop and implement new methodology and programs that can maximize a student's ability to learn to their potential and increase self-esteem as they become more independent learners.
+Kristen is the co-author of the award-winning 360 Thinking Program which aims to improve students' executive function skills at school and home.
 She enjoys seeing students make new gains, as well as training teachers and therapists in the use of executive function teaching approaches.
+She has interests in cognition, language, and mindfulness.

 She is a specialist in pediatric and adolescent learning challenges in the areas: